Summer 2023 Syllabus

 Course Objectives

 GEOG 487: Environmental Applications of GIS builds on material covered in the prerequisites (GEOG 483: Problem Solving with GIS and GEOG 484: GIS Database Development or equivalent experience.
 The course lessons are designed to build upon ideas and techniques in previous lessons and will flow in logic.
 The course first introduces resources to help you succeed in the class.
-It then covers how to obtain data, customize it for your site, input it into a GIS analysis, and then interpret and present the results.
+It then covers how to obtain data, customize it, analyze it, and then interpret and present the results.
 After which, it provides a series of environmental case studies demonstrating a variety of analysis tools and techniques.
 Particular steps are only explained in detail once, and you will be expected to apply this knowledge to complete later lessons.
 Finally, the course culminates in a final that requires you to apply the information from the course to explore an environmental question on your own.

 Students who successfully complete this course will be prepared to:

-- identify and acquire sources of publicly available datasets relevant to current environmental issues;
+• identify and acquire sources of publicly available datasets relevant to current environmental challenges;

-- utilize resources other than ArcGIS Pro, such as ArcGIS Online, and Prezi.
+• utilize resources other than ArcGIS Pro, such as ArcGIS Online, ArcGIS Experience Builder, and Prezi.

 Required Course Materials